 Previously known as Climate Schools, OurFutures was developed by researchers based at the Matilda Centre for Research in Mental Health and Substance Use at the University of Sydney, Australia.
 See the OurFutures website for more information.

 The aim of this activity is to visually demonstrate the number of 12-15 year olds who use cannabis.
 Teenagers tend to overestimate the number of their peers that have tried drugs.
 But the reality is that most teenagers do not use cannabis.
 A large national survey of Australian Secondary School Students (ASSAD 2017) found that in people aged 12-15 (Year 7-10), 3% had used cannabis in the past week, 5% had used it in the past month, and 9% had ever used cannabis in their lives.

 Step 1: Have students fill out the worksheet individually.

-Get the entire class to stand up and read out the following questions.
-If they have done the following thing in the last year get them to remain standing up, and if they have not, get them to sit down.
+Step 2: Get the entire class to stand up and read out the following questions.
+If they have done the following thing get them to remain standing up, and if they have not, get them to sit down.
 Next, get the entire class to stand back up and read out the next question.

-Get the class to discuss why or why not they think people use cannabis.
+Step 4: Get the class to discuss why or why not they think people use cannabis.

-Secondary teachers reviewed this and other Climate School activities, with 92.3% rating these activities as good or very good.
+Secondary teachers reviewed this and other OurFutures activities, with 92.3% rating these activities as good or very good.
 This particular activity was among the most popular activities selected for implementation by teachers.

-The benefits of implementing individual activities from the Climate schools has not been examined.
-The benefits of implementing the entire 6 session Climate schools program has been supported by multiple research studies, see Climate Schools: Alcohol and Cannabis Module.
+The benefits of implementing individual activities from OurFutures has not been examined.
+The benefits of implementing the entire 6 session OurFutures program has been supported by multiple research studies, see OurFutures: Alcohol & Cannabis Module.